gatsbyjs/gatsby/docs/blog/2020-04-02-community-qa-with-kyle-mathews/index.md

 Yes!
 This is something we’re pretty excited about shipping.
 If you’re interested in learning more or helping out, check out this issue [Sidhartha Chatterjee](https://github.com/sidharthachatterjee) put together — [https://github.com/gatsbyjs/gatsby/issues/18983](https://github.com/gatsbyjs/gatsby/issues/18983)

-[Blaine Kasten](https://twitter.com/blainekasten) has also been leading the effort to convert the entire codebase to Typescript which has been a massive effort by dozens of people — [https://github.com/gatsbyjs/gatsby/issues/21995](https://github.com/gatsbyjs/gatsby/issues/21995)
+[Blaine Kasten](https://twitter.com/blainekasten) has also been leading the effort to convert the entire codebase to TypeScript which has been a massive effort by dozens of people — [https://github.com/gatsbyjs/gatsby/issues/21995](https://github.com/gatsbyjs/gatsby/issues/21995)

-## Are you guys trying to catch up to Next.js's smaller JS bundle size?
+## Are you guys trying to catch up to Next.js's smaller JavaScript bundle size?

 A team at Chrome has been doing a lot of investigation into how frameworks like Next.js & Gatsby can optimize how we ship JavaScript.
 Next.js implemented that a few months ago and last week [Ward Peeters](https://twitter.com/wardpeet) shipped [a PR implementing the same new webpack bundling algorithm](https://github.com/gatsbyjs/gatsby/pull/22253) for Gatsby—so bundle sizes are now identical to Next.js.
 Very exciting improvement!

 ## Are you continuing to work on even more good accessibility defaults for Gatsby in the future?
 How important is accessibility overall within Gatsby?

 We care a lot about accessibility.
 We think that’s part and parcel of building a great framework.
-We moved to @reach/router as part of Gatsby v2 to take advantage of Ryan Florence’s work on JS router accessibility, and Marcy Sutton has done a lot of testing on how to solve some lingering issues.
+We moved to @reach/router as part of Gatsby v2 to take advantage of Ryan Florence’s work on JavaScript router accessibility, and Marcy Sutton has done a lot of testing on how to solve some lingering issues.
 We hired [Madalyn Rose](https://twitter.com/madalynrose) last fall as a full-time specialist for accessibility engineering in Gatsby.

 Check out our blog posts tagged with accessibility: [https://www.gatsbyjs.org/blog/tags/accessibility](https://www.gatsbyjs.org/blog/tags/accessibility)